Medical School Waitlists

 Contrary to conventional wisdom, getting into medical school isn't a simple "yes or no" proposition.
 In reality, there are THREE possible responses to your application: acceptance, rejection or waitlisting.
 The third category is a frustrating limbo into which hundreds of candidates fall each year.
 What does it mean if you are placed on a waitlist for medical school?

 On the positive side, receiving a waitlist letter means that you have qualified for admission.
-The committee evaluated your application and confirmed that your background and experience are a good fit for their program.
+The committee evaluated your application and confirmed that your background and experiences are a good fit for their program.
 But here's where it gets sticky; although they didn't say no to your request for admission, they didn't say yes, either.

 How Schools Use Their Waitlists